GiantSlime/LifeSim/README.md

 [FIXED][BUG] Shop doesn't spawn multiple items together [DONE][FEATURE] Starting Money = Customizable
 	Now customizable under player.statuscontroller.
-[BUG] When you re-clcik shop again -> shouldn't be able to [QUESTION] Should you be able to start working once you click on inventory?
-[QUESTION] Should re-clicking a subgroup menu reload or close the menu?
-[QUESTION] Should menus have an exit button?
-[BUG] when shop is opened, it doesn't do the alignment logic.
+[FIXED][BUG] when shop is opened, it doesn't do the alignment logic.
-[FEATURE] Kanna needs to add build slot border thingy [BUG] ClearBuild does not have X at the start and needs to hover to get ridd of circle -> i.e. default sprite is wrong [BUG] ClearBuild doesn't not go away when you're outside of inventory mode [BUG] You are able to open inventory whilst interacting Possible [BUG]: Shop might be randomly cycling through items, RNG might not be working correctly.
+[FIXED][BUG] ClearBuild does not have X at the start and needs to hover to get ridd of circle -> i.e. default sprite is wrong [FIXED][BUG] ClearBuild doesn't not go away when you're outside of inventory mode [NOT REALLY FIXED BUT SHOULDNT HAPPEN ANYMORE][BUG] When re-clicking shop, attempting to purchase reloaded items, can lead to negative money.
+[BUG] When you re-clcik shop again -> shouldn't be able to

+[FEATURE] Kanna needs to add build slot border thingy [BUG] You are able to open inventory whilst interacting Possible [BUG]: Shop might be randomly cycling through items, RNG might not be working correctly.
 Should look into it after spawning multiple items.
 [BUG] Placing an item in a buildslot that has an item, deletes the item instead of swapping them.